ArtiomL/hello-world/docs/index.rst

 ..
-Intro to Docker Labs - F5 ISCFY17 documentation master file, created by
-   sphinx-quickstart on Wed Oct 19 13:45:59 2016.
+Containers Training: Hands-on introduction to Docker and CI/CD documentation master file, created by sphinx-quickstart on Wed Oct 19 13:45:59 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Intro to Docker Labs - F5 ISCFY17's documentation!
+Containers Training: Hands-on introduction to Docker and CI/CD
 =============================================================

 This document is to help you learn more about Docker.
 Though this session we will help you:
-* Access a docker environment (hosted in UDF)
-* Manipulate docker containers

    * Run a container (Create, Start, Stop, Delete, Status)
    * Create a container